remifan/commplax/README.md

 ```

 ## Reference documentation
-For details about the Commplax API, see the [reference documentation](https://commplax.readthedocs.io)
+For details about the Commplax API, see the [reference documentation](https://commplax.readthedocs.io) (work in progess)

 ## Acknowledgement
 - [JAX](https://github.com/google/jax)